nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 [[ERC223_std]]
 ==== ERC223: A Proposed Token Contract Interface Standard

-((("ERC223 token standard proposal")))((("tokens","ERC223 standard proposal")))The ERC223 proposal attempts to solve the problem of inadvertent transfer of tokens to a contract (that may or may not support tokens) by detecting whether the destination address is a contract or not.
+The ERC223 proposal attempts to solve the problem of inadvertent transfer of tokens to a contract (that may or may not support tokens) by detecting whether the destination address is a contract or not.
 ERC223 requires that contracts designed to accept tokens implement a function named +tokenFallback+.
 If the destination of a transfer is a contract and the contract does not have support for tokens (i.e., does not implement +tokenFallback+), the transfer fails.

 [[is_contract]]
 To detect whether the destination address is a contract, the ERC223 reference implementation uses a small segment of inline bytecode in a rather creative way: